-- (a) the total space of a building; or - (b) when referred to in- - (i) the Objective, Functional Statement or Performance Requirements any part of a building separated from the remainder by barriers to fire such as walls and/or floors having an appropriate resistance to the spread of fire with any openings adequately protected; or - (ii) the Deemed-to-Satisfy Provisions any part of a building separated from the remainder by walls and/or floors each having an FRL not less than that required for a fire wall for that type of construction and where all openings in the separating construction are protected in accordance with the Deemed-to-Satisfy Provisions of the relevant Part. - Fire hazard means the danger in terms of potential harm and degree of exposure arising from the start and spread of fire and the smoke and gases that are thereby generated. - Fire hazard properties means the following properties of a material or assembly that indicate how they behave under specific fire test conditions: - (a) Average specific extinction area, critical radiant flux and Flammability Index, determined as defined in A1.1. - (b) Smoke-Developed Index, smoke growth rate index, smoke development rate and Spread-of-Flame Index, determined in accordance with Specification A2.4. - (c) Group number, determined in accordance with Specification C1.10. - Fire intensity means the rate release of calorific energy in watts, determined either theoretically or empirically, as applicable. - Fire-isolated passageway means a corridor, hallway or the like, of fire-resisting construction, which provides egress to or from a fire-isolated stairway or fire-isolated ramp or to a road or open space. - Fire-isolated ramp means a ramp within a fire-resisting enclosure which provides egress from a storey. - Fire-isolated stairway means a stairway within a fire-resisting shaft and includes the floor and roof or top enclosing structure. - Fire load means the sum of the net calorific values of the combustible contents which can reasonably be expected to burn within a fire compartment, including furnishings, built-in and removable materials, and building elements.
+- (a) the total space of a building; or - (b) when referred to in- - (i) the Performance Requirements any part of a building separated from the remainder by barriers to fire such as walls and/or floors having an appropriate resistance to the spread of fire with any openings adequately protected; or - (ii) the Deemed-to-Satisfy Provisions any part of a building separated from the remainder by walls and/or floors each having an FRL not less than that required for a fire wall for that type of construction and where all openings in the separating construction are protected in accordance with the Deemed-to-Satisfy Provisions of the relevant Part. - Fire hazard means the danger in terms of potential harm and degree of exposure arising from the start and spread of fire and the smoke and gases that are thereby generated. - Fire hazard properties means the following properties of a material or assembly that indicate how they behave under specific fire test conditions: - (a) Average specific extinction area, critical radiant flux and Flammability Index, determined as defined in A1.1. - (b) Smoke-Developed Index, smoke development rate and Spread-of-Flame Index, determined in accordance with Specification A2.4. - (c) Group number and smoke growth rate index (SMOGRA{RC}), determined in accordance with Specification C1.10. - Fire intensity means the rate release of calorific energy in watts, determined either theoretically or empirically, as applicable. - Fire-isolated passageway means a corridor, hallway or the like, of fire-resisting construction, which provides egress to or from a fire-isolated stairway or fire-isolated ramp or to a road or open space. - Fire-isolated ramp means a ramp within a fire-resisting enclosure which provides egress from a storey. - Fire-isolated stairway means a stairway within a fire-resisting shaft and includes the floor and roof or top enclosing structure. - Fire load means the sum of the net calorific values of the combustible contents which can reasonably be expected to burn within a fire compartment, including furnishings, built-in and removable materials, and building elements.
 The calorific values must be determined at the ambient moisture content or humidity.
-(The unit of measurement is MJ.)
+(The unit of measurement is MJ.) - Fire-protected timber means fire-resisting timber building elements that comply with Specification A1.1.